HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_list_portlet.md

 This portlet is used to display personalized lists of documents, and can also be used with some generated or custom resource collections.

-You can use this portlet instead of coding the Rational Application Developer portlet.
+You can use this portlet instead of coding your own personalized portlet in any Integrated Development Environment (IDE) like Rational Application Developer or Microsoft Visual Studio Code.
 The Personalized List portlet is not intended to be used with the Web Content resource collection, or with rules that involve the Web Content resource collection.

 To display Web Content rules, use a Portal Personalization Component in the HCL Web Content Manager.